LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 *Note*:
 - Docker destroys the container after notebook server exit, so you always need the ```-v``` option.
-- The default's username of a container is always **jovyan** (but you can change it to something else).
+- The default's notebook username of a container is always **jovyan** (but you can change it to something else).

 The running result with the notebook server URL information is the following.